-The 4-hour accumulated precipitation maps are presented in Fig. 17.
-On each row, precipitation increases from the "Low" to "High" CAPE cases.
+The 4h accumulated precipitation maps are presented in Fig. 17.
+On each row, precipitation increases from the "low" to "high" CAPE cases.
 This is because the CAPE is enhanced by the addition of more water vapour.
-Looking at the sensitivity of the accumulated precipitation to N{sq} ,

-- 415 it is not as easy to draw a general conclusion on the decrease of the precipitation peak with N{sg} as for the STERAO case (see section 3.1).
+Looking at the sensitivity of the accumulated precipitation to \mathcal{N}{sg} , it is not as easy to draw a general conclusion on the decrease of the precipitation peak with \mathcal{N}{sg} as for the STERAO case (see Sect.
+3.1).
 The reason is the highly concentrated precipitation field, which leads to a sharp gradient around the location of the peak value.
-However, the decrease of the precipitation with N{sg} is observed in the "Low" and "High" CAPE cases.
-In the "Mid" case, the precipitation peak value remains high when $N{sg} = 50$ but the area where the precipitation is - 420 less than 10 mm shrinks continuously.
-The reduction of the area where the precipitation amount is greater than 10 mm when N{sg} is increased, was found in all CAPE cases (not shown).
+However, the decrease of the precipitation with \mathcal{N}{sg} is observed in the "low" and "high" CAPE cases.
+In the "mid" case, the precipitation peak value remains high when $\mathcal{N}{sg}=50$ but the area where the precipitation is less than 10 mm shrinks continuously.
+The reduction of the area where the precipitation amount is greater than 10 mm when \mathcal{N}{sg} is increased was found in all CAPE cases (not shown).